interlock-network/bouncer/docs/README.md

 ### How much does Bouncer cost?

 While in testing, Bouncer is free to use in exchange for an occasional Interlock partnership post.
-In the future, Interlock-Bouncer will be powered by $ILOCK, Interlock's token launching later this year.
+In the future, Bouncer will be powered by $ILOCK, Interlock's token launching later this year.

 ### Where can I see the source code?